xward/ruby-agents-sdk/web_shell/agents_generator/exts/protogen/protocol_generator/README.md

       "agent_name":"ProtogenAgentTest",
       "server_output_directory":"sdk_defined_directory",
-      "user_callbacks":"sdk_defined_directory" /* protogen will look for user-defined callbacks in this directory */ }
+      "user_callbacks":"sdk_defined_directory" /* protogen will look for user-defined callbacks in this directory */ "generate_ruby_documentation": false /* whether to invoke YARD to generate documentation for the Ruby generated code */ }

 ## Use the Protogen-generated code ###